sakethpabba/Portfolio-Website/README.md

 # Portfolio-Website
-A simple personal portfolio website using HTML, CSS, JavaScript
+A simple personal portfolio website using HTML, CSS and JavaScript